ddellacosta/friend-interactive-form-tutorial/README.md

   (GET "/login" [] (ring.util.response/file-response "login.html" {:root "resources"}))
 ````

 As you already know, Friend is set up to redirect to `/login` (GET) on a failed authentication.
-But (a bit buried) in the README is that the interactive-form workflow has `/login` (POST) set up to receive credentials and test against those credentials.
+But (a bit buried) in the README is the fact that the interactive-form workflow has `/login` (POST) set up to receive credentials and test against those credentials.

 So, the HTML above is all you should need to login.
 If you try it, you should get the response below on the `/authorized` page: